Brigitte Mral

-Brigitte Mral (born 1953 in Germany) is a professor of rhetoric at Örebro University.
-She graduated in 1978 from University of Göttingen with a master's degree, and received a Ph.D. from Uppsala University in 1986.
-She was active as university lecturer at Örebro University from 1987-2000, as professor of media and communication studies 2000-2002, and as professor of rhetoric from 2002.
+Brigitte Mral (born 1953 in Germany) is a professor emeritus of rhetoric at Örebro University.
+She graduated in 1978 from the University of Göttingen with a master's degree, and received a Ph.D. from Uppsala University in 1986.
+She was active as university lecturer at Örebro University from 1987-2000, as professor of media and communication studies from 2000-2002, and as professor of rhetoric from 2002.